harum/run-typescript-on-node/run-ts.md

 ```

 ## Using `babel-node`
 We already setup TypeScript using `babel`.
 How about we don't want to output the `.js` file into `dist`, for example for development purpose?
-We can use `babel-noe`
+We can use [`babel-node`](https://babeljs.io/docs/en/babel-node).

 ### Setup
 Assume we already follow step using `babel` above.
 We then only need to install this.